bhavanvir/SENG-275/Assignment 2/Assignment2a.md

 **2. O: Order**
 - T1: Enroll in a `SENG` course without selecting some `ECE` prerequisites
 - T2: Enroll in a `SENG` course without selecting all `ECE` prerequisites
+- T3: Enroll in a `SENG` course then select an `ECE` prerequisite
-- T2: Enroll in just a `SENG` course
+- T4: Enroll in just a `SENG` course
-- T3: Enroll in just a `ECE` course
+- T5: Enroll in just a `ECE` course

 **3. R: Range**

+Assuming only positive integers:
 - T1: Age of `14`
 - T2: Age of `15`
 - T3: Age of `71`